Niece Motorsports: Truck No. 45 history

 Niece Motorsports made their debut in 2016 with Casey Smith driving for two races.

 The team returned in 2017, at first planning on running only part-time but were able to run the full schedule with various drivers, with T. J. Bell driving most of the races.

 In 2018, it was announced that Justin Fontaine would drive the No. 45 truck full-time.
-Fontaine started the season with a top 10 finish at Daytona and Las Vegas.
+Fontaine started the season with a top-ten finish at Daytona and Las Vegas.

 On January 18, 2019, it was announced that Ross Chastain and Reid Wilson would split driving duties for the upcoming season.
 Chastain started off the year with two of the best results in team history, a third at Daytona and a sixth at Atlanta.
 In April, Kyle Benjamin joined the team for a seven-race schedule starting at Texas in June.
-On May 10, 2019 Ross Chastain delivered his first truck win and the team's first win at Kansas after Stewart Friesen's underfueled truck ran out of gas with three laps remaining.
+On May 10, 2019, Chastain delivered his first truck win and the team's first win at Kansas after Stewart Friesen's underfueled truck ran out of gas with three laps remaining.

 In June, he announced his intention to switch to Truck Series points to compete for a championship in the series.
-Chastain finished the season with 3 wins, 10 Top-5, 19 Top-10, 1 pole and finishing 2nd in the standings.
+Chastain finished the season with three wins, ten top-fives, nineteen top-tens, one pole and finishing second in the standings.

 On December 10, 2019, it was announced that Ty Majeski would drive this truck full-time for the 2020 NASCAR Gander RV & Outdoors Truck Series season, replacing Chastain.

 After 15 races Majeski was replaced by Trevor Bayne for undisclosed reasons.